anubhavparas/basic-topics-for-programming-interviews/README.md

 - `virtual` keyword and v-table.
 - Inheritance:
   - Multiple Inheritance -  (advantages/disadvantages) - when would you prefer having multiple inheritance in your design?
+    - Multiple Inheritance in Python and Cpp - Is it allowed?
 - Polymorphism:
   - Overloading:
     - function overloading,